neume-network/website/src/posts/Taking neume towards escape velocity.md

 A specific element that is worth highlighting though, in context especially to the funding options above, is that some will likely require the establishment of a treasury, and the accompanying legal and financial requirements that come with that.

-For this, I suggest that we would likely want to establish a “neume LLC” (or equivalent), which could then be the vehicle for the “for-profit services company” detailed above.
+For this, I suggest that we would likely want to establish a “neume LLC” (or equivalent), which could then be the vehicle for the “not-for-profit services company” detailed above.

 ---